Establishing accountability between the COCPA and its members

 A majority of the Board of Directors shall constitute a quorum at any meeting of the Board of Directors.

-Directors, not residents of Denver or vicinity, shall be allowed a fee, the amount to be determined by the Board, for attendance at each meeting.
+Directors, not residents of Denver or vicinity, shall be allowed a reimbursement of travel expenses, pursuant to the written policy then in effect, the amount to be determined by the Board, for attendance at each meeting.

 If a director is absent from more than two consecutive meetings of the Board and sufficient excuse is not presented at the next meeting of the Board, that office shall be automatically vacated, and the remaining directors shall proceed to elect a new member of the Board.